WordPress vs Ghost – Which One is Better?

 The UI and user experience cannot be as fast as Ghost in WordPress.
-However, you can work on your pagespeed if you follow our tutorial on Top 10 Ways to Improve PageSpeed on WordPress Websites
+However, you can work on your page speed if you follow our tutorial on Top 10 Ways to Improve PageSpeed on WordPress Websites

-WordPress vs. Ghost – Infographic
+Ghost vs. WordPress – Infographic

-Why Should You Use Ghost?
+Why Should You Use Ghost as a platform?

 - When you want uncluttered blogging interface and a platform specially tuned for blogging.
 Ghost blog focuses on simplicity.

 - When you don’t want to deal with plugins, themes or anything other than blogging.